OrigamiAyc/Operating-System/Theory HW/homework 5/May 7.md

 	- Its purpose is to improve memory access performance when page table look incurs large overhead
 	- Its traits are fast (since it's part of the pipeline) and small
 - Page fault
-	- When the MMU finds that a virtual page involved in an instruction demand is invalid, the CPU then generates an interrupt called page fault
+	- When the MMU finds that a virtual page involved in an instruction demand is invalid (not in the memory), the CPU then generates an interrupt called page fault
 - Demand paging
 	- The allocation is done in an lazy way, that is the system only *says* that the memory is allocated, yet actually it's *not* until you really access it
 - Thrashing